kaanalptkn/ka-p1/README.md

 ### GitHub

-* It is a software hosting platform and  for keep the project remote location.
+* It is a software hosting platform and  for keeping the project remote location.

 ### Git

-* As a ibformation tracker on version control system.
+* As an information tracker on the version control system.

 ### Gitpod